andyli071/SQL_Showcase_Retail_Banking_System_Simulation/README.md

 - Stored procedures with error handling (`TRY...CATCH`), parameter passing, and conditional logic
 - Transactional control using `BEGIN`, `ROLLBACK`, and `COMMIT`
 - Views, including **indexed views with `SCHEMABINDING`** (SQL Server only)
-- Synthetic dataset (~30K transactions) available for testing and analysis

 ---